Ralph de Norwich

+Early career

 He was born in Norwich, and is thought to have come from a prosperous middle-class family.
 The later references to him as "Master Ralph" are evidence that he had a University degree.
-He took holy orders, but later events show that he did not have the reputation of being a particularly devout man.
+He took holy orders, but it was universally agreed in his own lifetime that he was not a particularly devout man, being "sumptuous" in his lifestyle and wholly secular in his outlook.